-We have shown how the halo is depleted of Mg\,\textsc{ii} over time as cold, dense gas is heated and dispersed.
-This gas ends up in a higher ionisation state---here we focus on O\,\textsc{vii}, present at temperatures $\sim\!10^{6}$\,K. In Fig.~\ref{fig:OVIICoverFrac1e14} we show the evolution of the covering fraction of O\,\textsc{vii} with columns $N_{\mathrm{O\,VII}} > 10^{14}$\,cm$^{-2}$.
-We see at high redshift, such hot gas is localised within the immediate vicinity of the galaxy, heated by galactic winds and quasar feedback.
-Over time, the O\,\textsc{vii} grows as the hot halo grows, reaching $\sim\!250$\,kpc in size by $z=3.5$.
-Throughout this time, the covering fraction sharply drops off from unity, indicating the edge of the hot gaseous halo, with O\,\textsc{vii} ubiquitous within it.
+We have shown how the halo is depleted of Mg\,\textsc{ii} and C\,\textsc{ii} over time as cool, dense gas is heated and dispersed.
+This gas ends up in a higher ionisation state---here we focus on O\,\textsc{vi}, present at temperatures $\sim\!10^{5.5}\,$K, and O\,\textsc{vii}, with a temperature of $\sim\!10^{6}$\,K. In Fig.~\ref{fig:OVIICoverFrac1e14} we show the evolution of the covering fraction of O\,\textsc{vi} with columns $N_{\mathrm{O\,VI}} > 10^{12}$\,cm$^{-2}$ (top panel) and O\,\textsc{vii} with columns $N_{\mathrm{O\,VII}} > 10^{14}$\,cm$^{-2}$ (bottom panel).
+We see similar evolutions for both ions---at high redshift, such hot gas is localised within the immediate vicinity of the galaxy, heated by galactic winds and quasar feedback.
+Over time, the O\,\textsc{vi} and O\,\textsc{vii} grow as the hot halo grows, reaching $\sim\!250$\,kpc in size by $z=3.5$.
+Throughout this time, the covering fraction sharply drops off from unity, indicating the edge of the hot gaseous halo, with ionised oxygen ubiquitous within it.

 After $z=3.5$ we see a change in behaviour.
 The covering fraction---particularly in the $50-250$\,kpc range---drops.
 This occurs despite the average volume-weighted density in this region increasing, due to the increase in temperature driven by both the merger and radio-mode feedback (see Fig.~\ref{fig:profs}).
 Significant amounts of oxygen get further ionised beyond O\,\textsc{vii} as the forming protocluster's emission enters the strong X-ray regime.
 We show the evolution of the column density distribution in Fig.~\ref{fig:OVIIHist}, demonstrating that while O\,\textsc{vii} is still widely present in the halo, it becomes shifted to lower column densities as the dense cluster core is heated.